etcd-io/website/content/en/blog/2025/zombie_members_upgrade.md

 etcd maintainers, working with issue reporters, have found three possible triggers for the issue based on symptoms and an analysis of etcd code and logs:

 1. **Bug in `etcdctl snapshot restore` (v3.4 and old versions)**: When restoring a snapshot using `etcdctl snapshot restore`, etcdctl was supposed to remove existing members before adding the new ones.
 In v3.4, due to a bug, old members were not removed, resulting in zombie members.
 Refer to the [comment on etcdctl].
 2. **--force-new-cluster in v3.5 and earlier versions**: In rare cases, forcibly creating a new single-member cluster did not fully remove old members, leaving zombies.
 The issue was [resolved in v3.5.22].
-Please refer to the [Raft project fix] for detailed technical information.
+Please refer to this [PR in the Raft project] for detailed technical information.
 3. **--unsafe-no-sync enabled**: If `--unsafe-no-sync` is enabled, in rare cases etcd might persist a membership change to v3store but crash before writing it to the WAL, causing inconsistency between v2store and v3store.
 This is a problem for single-member clusters.
 For multi-member clusters, forcibly creating a new single-member cluster from the crashed node’s data may lead to zombie members.

 {{% alert title="Note" color="info" %}}
-Note: `--unsafe-no-sync` is generally not recommended, as it may break the guarantees given by the consensus protocol.
+`--unsafe-no-sync` is generally not recommended, as it may break the guarantees given by the consensus protocol.
 {{% /alert %}}

 Importantly, there may be other triggers for v2store and v3store membership data becoming inconsistent that we have not yet found.
 This means that you cannot assume that you are safe just because you have not performed any of the three actions above.